MLAbram/edu-iot-digital-twin-lab/Week-4/README.md

 > [!IMPORTANT]
 > **Credential Check:** Ensure you have copied your .env file from Week 3 into your Week 4 folder.
 Your script cannot speak to the database or the email server without it.

-To support modern data standards and 2026-compliant visualizations, run the following in your **SandboxEnvironment**:
+To support modern data standards and 2026-compliant visualizations, run the following in your **PythonSandbox**:
 ```bash
 pip install plotly pandas sqlalchemy
 ```